What is liquid fund ? 5 things you must know about it.

 Liquid funds are types of mutual funds that you can use to park your money for a short term like some months.

-It is a very useful type of mutual fund which never got a well deserved coverage like equity mutual fund.
+It is a very useful type of mutual fund that never got well-deserved coverage like equity mutual fund.

 So, I thought of writing a detailed post on everything about liquid mutual funds.